Entries tagged with: halloween

-The New Lines and Sansyou will play NYC on October 27 at Radio Bushwick, a Halloween show also featuring Winkie and Prima Primo.
+The New Lines and Sansyou will play NYC on October 27 at The Rock Shop, a Halloween show also featuring Winkie and Prima Primo.
 Then in December, The New Lines will head out with Dead Leaf Echo for a weekend tour that includes stops in Philadelphia and DC.
 All dates are listed, along with the new single stream, below...

 Liturgy in 2009 (more by Fred Pessaro)

 Black metal transcendentalists Liturgy are a full band again (beastly drummer Greg Fox included), and it's good news (and perhaps not a surprise) to hear they'll be playing Death by Audio before it closes.
 They're playing night 1 of their Thrill Jockey labelmates Oozing Wound's previously discussed two-night stand happening at the venue on Mischief Night (10/30) and Halloween (10/31).
 Also on that first night is Child Abuse and Cellular Chaos. $10 gets you in.